 Do you ever see yourself doing more movies?

 Emily: Yes, that’s where I want to be.
 I’m hoping that I’ve taken the correct steps to where I can end up there, but this is something that I love and comedy is definitely a calling for me.
 It’s a great show.
 Right now I feel like this is a good choice but it’ll hopefully carry me over to movies.

 Emily: Jonathan and I rip each other apart; Jonathan and I have a very love-hate relationship.
 We make fun of each other constantly.
 We’re very hard with each other.
 I think that’s what makes our friendship so strong is that we can all be very hard on each other.
 Sometimes you find a cast where certain members of the unit keep to themselves a little bit more, but we’re all out about everything, but that helps with comedy, too.
 You have somewhere to go.

 You don’t typically play somebody your own age, you usually play someone older or younger.
-On the show, you’re playing a role of someone your own age.
+On the show, you’re playing the role of someone your own age.
 Are there other similarities between you and Gabi that you can relate to?

-Emily: Yeah, I think when you’re an actor you try put as much of yourself in the character as you possibly can because that make sit as realistic as it can.
+Emily: Yeah, I think when you’re an actor you try to put as much of yourself in the character as you possibly can because that makes it as realistic as it can.
 I feel like we’re both, just the age alone, we’re at a time where we’re just trying to figure it out.
 I definitely have a lot of friends like Gabi who just finished college or dropped out of college who are not with their families as a home base anymore, and they’ve created this adopted family in the city they live in.
-And Gabi’s mother just died, we don’t know where her father is, but she doesn’t live anywhere near him, and so she has Aimee (Sophia Rodriguez) as a sister, and Kym Whitely as a mother, and she kind of has this adopted family, and I have a lot of friends who are like that.
+And Gabi’s mother just died, we don’t know where her father is, but she doesn’t live anywhere near him, and so she has Aimee (Sophia Rodriguez) as a sister, and Kym Whitely as a mother and she kind of has this adopted family, and I have a lot of friends who are like that.
 That helps me connect.